 As for gear, it's fairly easy actually.
 There's no required legendary items so most of the gear that you'll have will come through crafting.
 Primarily, we're going to want to cap our resistances, and get a fairly decent sized health pool, with some regeneration if possible.

 That being said, there are a couple legendaries that we can recommend to you to help round things out.

 - Tide of the Styx (helm)

 How to play the Torchlight Infinite Rehan build

 The playstyle for this build is very easy to pick up.
-Spin around with whirlwind to clear enemies, and use leap attack to get out of harms way.
+Leap Slam your way through the map, slashing everything in sight with Flame Slash.
 Activate your scorch aura, and use bull's rage and bloodthirst when they're available.
 This playstyle is great for more relaxed leveling and mapping and can do all content in the game, which is great!